The Perfect 3 Day Itinerary for Florence, for First Timers and Repeat Visitors

 You'd think 3 days would be enough time to really explore a small city.
 But there are so many amazing things to do and see in Florence.
 You could easily spend weeks there.

-In this Florence itinerary, I take you to all of Florence's must see sites and landmarks, some of Florence's hidden gems, and all the best viewpoints.
+In this Florence itinerary, I take you to all of Florence's must see sites, attractions, landmarks, some of Florence's hidden gems, and all the best viewpoints.
 Along the way, I tell you what/where to see, do, eat, shop, and stroll in Florence.

 Florence Itinerary:Day 1